Dilip Mahalanabis: Bangladeshi Refugee Camps and pioneering of Oral Rehydration Therapy

-The outbreak of the Bangladesh war of independence led to a massive refugee crisis with most of the refugees ending up in India.
-Cholera quickly became a major cause of death among the starving and exhausted refugees with a case fatality rate (CFR) of 30%, to help the government and non-governmental organisations deal with this situation, JH-CMRT sent its professional and paramedical personnel to the refugee camps.
+The outbreak of the Bangladesh Liberation War led to a massive refugee crisis, with most of the refugees ending up in India.
+Cholera quickly became a major cause of death among the starving and exhausted refugees, with a case fatality rate (CFR) of 30%.
+To help the government and non-governmental organisations deal with this situation, JH-CMRT sent its professional and paramedical personnel to the refugee camps.
 Dr. Mahalanabis and his team worked along the border of India and East Pakistan, with their treatment center being located in Bongaon.
-16 beds available to them in two cottages which served as cholera wards were completely insufficient to serve the 350,000 refugees living in the vicinity of the town, cholera wards quickly ran out of space with even floors being completely occupied by sick patients, this necessitated the setting up of a large separate tent with 100 cots.
+The 16 beds available to them in two cottages which served as cholera wards were completely insufficient to serve the 350,000 refugees living in the vicinity of the town, cholera wards quickly ran out of space with even floors being completely occupied by sick patients, this necessitated the setting up of a large separate tent with 100 cots.
 They also suffered from a shortage of intravenous fluids and had no way of obtaining them in the required quantities and trained personnel to administer them.
 Based on research available at the time, Mahalanabis and his team were confident that oral rehydration alone would be enough to prevent fatal dehydration in the early stages, with intravenous fluid being required only for severe cases after the onset of hypovolemic shock and severe acidosis.